blakemckinniss/simple-claude/TERMS_OF_SERVICE.md

 1. **Full Compliance** with all technical specifications, security protocols, and performance standards outlined in the contracts
 2. **Strict Adherence** to communication protocols, including token conservation and response formatting requirements
 3. **Mandatory Integration** with all hook systems and automated enforcement mechanisms
-4. **Proactive Utilization** of specialized subagents and ZEN tools as specified in workflow contracts
+4. **Proactive Utilization** of specialized subagents and tools as specified in workflows

 ### Section 3: Enforcement Framework